 PRIMO is the English name for Practical Research for Innovative Cancer Control Management Office.
-The mission of the Innovative Cancer Research Support Office is to assist Program Supervisors (PS) and Program Officers (PO) in managing the research progress of the Innovative Cancer Medical Application Research Project, and to provide related information and technical support schemes to promote research projects adopted by the project.
+The mission of the Innovative Cancer Research Support Office is to assist Program Supervisors (PS) and Program Officers (PO) in managing the research progress of the Innovative Cancer Medical Application Research Project, and to provide related information, PRIMO consultation and technical support schemes to promote the research topics selected in the project.

 This website is hosted by the PRIMO (Office for Supporting Innovative Cancer Research) and provides related information and technical support schemes for research and development projects adopted by the AMED (Japan Agency for Medical Research and Development) for the Innovative Cancer Therapy Research Project.
 We will also establish and operate an integrated system for progress management to ensure that the results of this research will lead to the future.
 In addition, we will inform the public of the results and announcements of this research project.